Between an Arena and a Sports Bar: Online Chats of eSports Spectators

 \subsection{Analysis of Voices and Topical Inequality}

-To analyse the connection between the context (tournament stage), the number of participants and unique voices\cite{trausan-matu_polyphonic_2010} in chats, we propose an alternative to Ford et al. operationalisation \cite{ford_chat_2017}, treating STM topics as proxies to unique voices and looking at the topical inequality, measured by Gini coefficient\cite{zeileis_ineq:_2014}.
+To analyse the connection between the context (tournament stage), the number of participants and unique voices\cite{trausan-matu_polyphonic_2010} in chats, we propose an alternative to Ford et al. operationalisation \cite{ford_chat_2017}, treating STM topics as proxies to unique voices and looking at the topical inequality\cite{zeileis_ineq_2014}.

+As a result of STM we have topic distribution for each 7-second time window.
+So the document can be homogeneous (there is one prevalent topic in this time window), can have several important topics or can be extremely heterogeneous (many equally important topics with low frequencies).
+To summarize the distribution of topics on the game level we calculate cumulative topic distribution and normalize it to account for different number of 7-second periods per game.

-For every game, we calculated Gini coefficient in the chat during the game.
+For every game, we calculated Gini coefficient for topic distribution in the chat during the game.
 Gini coefficient ranges from 0 to 1, where 0 means absolute equality among topics (all topics are represented equally in the chat) and 1 means that only one topic is present while others are missing.
 We treat Gini coefficient as an estimate of the extent to which some voices prevail (are ``stronger''\cite{trausan-matu_polyphonic_2010}) in the chat over others.

-Our analysis of this inequality is two-fold: (1) expanding Ford et al. approach to the whole text corpora, we look at Gini coefficient distribution in connection with the number of the particular game spectators, (2) we test for significant changes in median Gini index between different tournament stages.
+Our analysis of this inequality is two-fold: (1) expanding Ford et al. approach to the whole text corpora, we look at Gini coefficient distribution in connection with the number of the particular game spectators, (2) we test for significant changes in Gini coefficients between different tournament stages.

 Ford et al. suggested that massive chats would contain fewer unique voices and be less polyphonic.
 In our case, the number of voices (i.e., the number of topics) is predefined and constant.
 However, we can estimate and test the relation between the number of viewers in chat and topical inequality.